spotlightpa/poor-richard/content/interactives/opioid-quiz.md

 [[blocks]]
   layout = "takeover"
-  title = "You can decide how billions to fight the opioid epidemic should be spent with our new tool" dek = "Use our interactive tool to decide what type of opioid settlement spending should be allowed in Pennsylvania — and compare your results to a secretive oversight board." image = "2025/03/01kx-72ws-8643-y2p4.jpeg"
+  title = "You can decide how billions to fight the opioid epidemic should be spent with our new tool" dek = "Use our interactive tool to decide what type of opioid settlement spending should be allowed in Pennsylvania — and compare your results to the choices of a secretive oversight board." image = "2025/03/01kx-72ws-8643-y2p4.jpeg"

 [[blocks]]